mal-lang/mal-gui/README.md

 # mal-toolbox-gui
-A graphical user interface tool used to create MAL instance models.
+A graphical user interface tool used to create MAL instance models and scenarios (with attacker agents specified).

 ## Installation